marvin-neumann/ansible-chrome-headless/README.md

-# Ansible playbook for headless Chrome and ChromeDriver in Ubuntu 16.04 LTS
+# Ansible playbook for headless Chrome and ChromeDriver

 This playbook will download and install the latest version of Chrome and ChromeDriver.